Fbjs/MallorcaHogar/src/content/products/cortinas.md

 ---
-title: "SF-BN B203"
+title: "Cortinas metálicas - Seguridad"
 description: "Cortinas de seguridad"
 main:
   id: 3
   content: |
     Meet the SF-BN B203 – your reliable companion for professional-grade fastening.
 This comprehensive box set comes with a versatile selection of tap bolts and nuts, meticulously crafted to provide the strongest hold for your construction and assembly projects.
-  imgCard: "/src/assets/contenido/cortina.webp"
+  imgCard: "/src/assets/contenido/cortina-1.jpg"
   imgMain: "@/images/product-image-main-3.avif"
   imgAlt: "Mockup boxes of a tap bolts and nuts set"
 tabs: